-During the first quarter of 2021, we ramped up our investments in new initiatives.
-Retail, especially the community e-commerce business, continued to be our largest investment area.
-For the first quarter of 2021, revenues from the new initiatives and others segment increased by 136.5% year over year to RMB9.9 billion, primarily driven by the growth in retail businesses, B2B food distribution services, and ride-sharing services.
-Operating loss for the segment increased both year over year and quarter over quarter to negative RMB8.0 billion in the first quarter of 2021, while operating margin improved sequentially by 4.8 percentage points to negative 76.8%.
+During the second quarter of 2021, we expanded investments in new initiatives, especially around retail, which corresponds perfectly with our “Food+Platform” strategy.
+Revenues from the new initiatives and others segment increased by 113.6% year-over-year to RMB 12.0 billion, primarily driven by the growth in retail businesses, B2B food distribution services, and bike-sharing and moped services.
+Operating loss for the segment increased both year-over-year and quarter-over-quarter to RMB9.2 billion in the second quarter of 2021, while operating margin improved sequentially by 4.8 percentage points to negative 76.8%.

 Meituan Select, our community e-commerce business, remained our largest investment area in this quarter.
 We further expanded our geographical footprints, and deepened our penetration into lower-tier markets.
 We helped hundreds of thousands of villagers to become group leaders, which effectively increased their personal income.
 We achieved solid user growth and further cultivated consumer behavior, and focused on providing consistently better products and experience to consumers.
 We also continued to make substantial investments to improve our product offerings, supply chain, and fulfillment capabilities.
 We built a nationwide cold chain logistics to ensure quality products and delivery of fresh produce.
 As our business scaled up, the operating efficiency and unit economics also improved.
 Going forward, we will continue to channel resources to develop long-term capabilities, comply with regulations, create value for all participants in the ecosystem, and fulfill our social responsibility.